St. Catherine’s West Rehabilitation Hospital

 Specialized Rehabilitation Equipment:

 St. Catherine’s Rehabilitation Hospital has an Aquatic Center on campus.
-A temperature controlled indoor swimming pool provides both inpatients and outpatients the ability to engage in therapeutic aquatic exercises.
+A temperature-controlled indoor swimming pool provides both inpatients and outpatients the ability to engage in therapeutic aquatic exercises.

-Bioness is state-of-the-art technology that utilizes electrical stimulation during functional activities of the arm and/or leg to promote faster recovery after a neurological injury such as a stroke, brain injury, spinal cord injury, or multiple sclerosis.
+Bioness is a state-of-the-art technology that utilizes electrical stimulation during functional activities of the arm and/or leg to promote faster recovery after a neurological injury such as a stroke, brain injury, spinal cord injury, or multiple sclerosis.
 The devices are used during activities such as grasping with the hand or walking and research has shown that the devices speed and enhance recovery of motor function in patients with new or chronic neurologic disease.
 Please visit www.bioness.com to learn more about this exciting new technology.

 Balance System SD:

 Using this unique device, clinicians can assess neuromuscular control by quantifying the patient’s ability to maintain dynamic postural stability on a static or unstable surface.
-There are four test protocols including fall risk, athletic single leg stability, limits of stability and postural stability.
+There are four test protocols including fall risk, athletic single-leg stability, limits of stability and postural stability.
 The Balance System SD also serves as a valuable training device to enhance sensory abilities that may provide some degree of compensation for impaired reflex mechanisms following injury.